 When you visit the island today, you will note its very ecclesiastical nature.
 The Wroclaw Cathedral and the Archbishop’s Palace are the main architectural marvels here.
 But we ventured here for quite a different reason.
 That reason was catching a sighting of the Wroclaw lamplighter, apparently only one of two remaining in Europe (the other one can be found in Brest, Belarus).
 In fact, catching a glimpse of this man in action was second on out list right after the visit to the Wroclaw Christmas Market.

 Let me tell you, the task was not easy.
 First, you have to show up a bit in advance of sundown.
 In December in this part of Europe, that meant well before 4 PM.
 By the time we arrived (on foot from the Wroclaw Christmas Market across the Tumski Bridge), some lamps were already lit.
-We then had to figure out which path the lamplighter would take around the cathedral and how deep into the island he went.
+We then had to figure out which path the lamplighter would take around the cathedral and how deep into the island he had ventured.
 Remember, this was December and the temperature hovered around freezing.
 So standing around waiting is not very fun at this time of year.
 Luckily for us, we soon spotted the dark cloaked figure carrying a long pole with a butane cartridge (no longer the old fashioned gas lighter).

 Catching this man in action was not easy once we located him.
 He is quite speedy in performing his duties, briskly walking from lamp to lamp.
 We had plenty of photos of him whooshing by and as a result we only have a few good ones that we can show you.
-But you can also find a video on the Wroclaw lamplighter in action in our Instagram Stories under our Travel Highlights.

 One thing we learned from our experiences chasing after him is this – when you come, watch the lamps on the street going towards the cathedral.
 If they are not lit, just wait there by an unlit lamp and he will eventually come.
 But have your phone or camera ready.
 He is one speedy man!

 This gorgeous bridge will take you from the Old Town into the island of Ostrów Tumski.
 It’s a 20 minute walk from the Wroclaw Christmas Market.
-But don’t worry, there are plenty of gorgeous views along the way of beautiful Wroclaw architecture, some dwarves to add to your list and the Oder River.
+But don’t worry, there are plenty of gorgeous views along the way of beautiful Wroclaw architecture, some dwarfs to add to your list and the Oder River.

 The Tumski Bridge was built in the 19th century to replace the old wooden bridge.
 Its steel structure is strong enough to support the many love locks that have been placed there by hopeful lovers.
 The love lock obsession has earned the bridge a nickname of the Lovers Bridge.
 If you are going to place your love lock here, be aware of the local tradition which requires you to toss your lock key into the Oder River.